TIN0-m/DATA.COM-Forage-simulation/README.md

 # DATA.COM-Forage-simulation
 In this simulation i was provided with two tasks.
-The first task was to produce a comprehensive investigation report of a cyberattack on a client and the second one was to conduct a comprehensive risk assessment
+The **first task** was to produce a comprehensive investigation report of a cyberattack on a client and the **second task** was to conduct a comprehensive risk assessment
 Before i get in to how i did this, id like to express that these resouces that you will get a glimpse of are provided by forage.

-# TASK ONE:
+## TASK ONE:

+**Scope:**
-Scope: One of our leading tech corporation clients has fallen prey to a sophisticated cyberattack by a notorious Advanced Persistent Threat (APT) group known as APT34.
+One of our leading tech corporation clients has fallen prey to a sophisticated cyberattack by a notorious Advanced Persistent Threat (APT) group known as APT34.
 The attack, believed to be sponsored by a foreign government, has left the organisation's network compromised, and valuable customer data and intellectual property has been stolen.

-# Objective
+## Objective

 My goal was to communicate my findings and recommendations effectively to the client's leadership team, providing actionable insights that can improve the corporation's security posture

-# Thinking Process
+## Thinking Process

 to create a an investigation report on an APT i decided to draft a list of questions to be give me a proper understanding of the threat and their motives, here is a list of some of the questions :